Chronic disease health facts

 Our approach to chronic diseases is a holistic one, going beyond mere symptom alleviation and focusing on root, systemic causes.
 Our team of healthcare providers works in partnership with patients to tailor a treatment plan that helps end suffering from chronic disease and get them back on the path to thriving.

 Outlined below are some of the more common chronic diseases that we see and an overview of their causes, symptoms and treatments.

-Diabetes is a group of conditions in which there are elevated levels of blood glucose (also called blood sugar) over a sustained period of time.
-Left uncontrolled, high blood glucose levels can lead to serious and even fatal complications including heart disease, stroke, blindness and kidney disease.
+Diabetes refers to a group of conditions that effects how your body uses glucose (also called blood sugar).
+Left uncontrolled, high blood glucose levels can lead to serious and even fatal complications including kidney disease, heart disease, blindness and stroke.

 High blood pressure